ssugar/azureAlerts/README.md

  - "LessThan"
  - "LessThanOrEqual"
 + **metricThreshold** - Numeric value to which metricName is compared to determine if alert should be issued.

+######Optional Parameters######
-+ **alertAdmins** - Indicates whether subscription administrators and co-administrators should be alerted via email.
++ **alertAdmins** - Indicates whether subscription administrators and co-administrators should be alerted via email. **Defaults to $false**.
 Valid alertAdmins values include:
- - True
+ - $true
- - False
+ - $false
 + **alertOther** - Email address for additional application administrator that should be alerted via email.

-######Optional Parameters######
-+ None

 ___